 For these projects, I employ econometrics and computational methods to illuminate technology's nuanced role in modern society.

-Alaei, S., Chan, F., "The Dual Impact of National Digital Initiatives on Public Safety and Individual Freedom."
+Alaei, S., Chan, F., "The Dual Impacts of National Digital Initiatives on Public Safety and Freedom."
 Preparation for Submission.

-Alaei, S., Kyriakou, H., Tripathi, S., "Optimal Reuse Strategies in New Product Development: A Computational Study of 3D-Printed Products."
-Preparation for Submission.
+Alaei, S., Kyriakou, H., Tripathi, S., "Effective Reuse Strategies in New Product Development."
+Submitted to Management Science.

-Chan, F., Alaei, S., "E-Government and Social Inclusion: A Double-Edged Sword?"
-Data analysis in Progress.
+Alaei, S., Chan, F., "E-Government and Social Inclusion: A Double-Edged Sword?"
+Writing the First Draft.

 Alaei, S., Chan, F., "From Access to Advancement: Exploring the Educational and Inclusive Outcomes of National Digital Initiatives."
 Data analysis in Progress.